 Even long-term business relationships are not immune from bad debts.
 Deteriorating solvency often creeps in gradually with long-term business partners.
 Because of the good relationship, late payments are accepted, until it's too late.
 Making an objective assessment is that much harder as a result and that much more important, as this assessment is made by a neutral party.

-The level of premium is based on individual factors of your business model, such as turnover volume, business sector, outstanding invoices or prior losses and is calculated as a percentage your turnover.
+The level of premium is based on individual factors of your business model, such as turnover volume, business activity, outstanding balances or prior losses and is calculated as a percentage your turnover.